kayroyce/Kayroyce/README.md

 Here are some ideas to get you started:

- 🔭 I’m currently working on ...
+ 🔭 I’m currently working on a musical app interface

  🌱 I’m currently in Specialisation(Frontend) phase of my study in Software enginerring with ALX Africa.